Biking India's Nubra Valley

 Dinner

-This morning we will transfer to New Delhi airport and fly to the mountainous northern region of Ladakh, touching down in its most vibrant city: Leh. (roundtrip airfare to/from Leh is not included in the tour cost).
-The first thing you will notice is the sudden change in altitude (3,500 m/11,480 ft).
-This will take some getting used to so we will take it easy on this first day in the high Himalayas as we acclimatize.
+This morning we will transfer to New Delhi airport and fly to the mountainous northern region of Ladakh, touching down in its most vibrant city: Leh. (round-trip airfare to and from Leh is not included in the tour cost).
+The first thing you will notice is the sudden change in altitude (3,500 metres ASL).
+This will take some getting used to so we will take it easy on this first day in the high Himalayas as we acclimatise.
 If you are up for it you can wander over to the abandoned Leh Palace, the former seat of the Ladakhi Royal Family, which resembles Potala Palace in Tibet.
-Take in the panoramic view from atop the palace. and then head back into town to visit a local market where Tibetan antiques, Chinese silk, Buddhist ornaments, turquoise stones, and silver jewelry are for sale.
+Take in the panoramic view from atop the palace and then head back into town to visit a local market where Tibetan antiques, Chinese silk, Buddhist ornaments, turquoise stones, and silver jewellery are for sale.
 Tonight's dinner will welcome us to the north!

 Hotel Kanglhachen